evelyn-2022/CSNotes/FrontEnd/JavaScript/Asynchronous.md

 Promise.reject(new Error("You lose")).catch((err) => console.error(err));
 ```

 This promise will resolve immediately.
-The `Promise.resolve()` method returns a Promise object that is resolved with a given value
+The `Promise.resolve()` method returns a Promise object that is resolved with a given value:

 ```js
 const a = Promise.resolve("success");